 - Vitamin D. This is another controversial topic, but I felt I needed to add it especially in light of the findings about electric light and breast cancer.
 Fifteen minutes a day of actual sunshine, without sunscreen, is the best way to get it.

 - Replace Mammograms with Thermography.
 The safety of mammograms is hotly debated and you should do your own due diligence on them.
+In fact, the Time Magazine published an article, “It’s Time to End Mammograms, Some Experts Say” in December, 2017.
 I’m not saying avoid them, but they may expose you to radiation.
 Thermography provides an alternative form of breast cancer screening, allowing you to reduce (although possibly not eliminate) mammograms.
 You should do everything you can to ensure that you do not have breast cancer, like periodic self-examination, knowing the warnings signs and regular checkups.

 - Reduce Stress and Fear.
 Stress is a known contributor to all kinds of illnesses.
 Today, I just interviewed a breast cancer survivor who went through chemo and was much sicker when she was anxious and nervous than when she was calmer.
 It’s important to follow this tip even if you get sick.